kgdunn/pid-book/latent-variable-modelling/principal-component-analysis.rst

 ..
 .. 				..
 I'm reluctant to implement this: more complexity, hard to justify (ad hoc)
 ..
 ..
 In addition, remove 1.0 risk points, or fewer if currently less than 1.0, from the current risk count.
-The reason is that sometimes we just cumulate half points (below) over several components, leading to early termination.See for example, the ISO_brightness.mat data file (Wiklund et al, 2007, J. Chemometrics paper DOI:10.1002/cem.1086)
+The reason is that sometimes we just cumulate half points (below) over several components, leading to early termination.
+See for example, the ISO_brightness.mat data file (Wiklund et al, 2007, J. Chemometrics paper DOI:10.1002/cem.1086)
 ..
 .. 		*	Note that :math:`S_0` represents the correlation between :math:`t_a` and the :math:`u_a`, which is nothing more than a scaled version of the objective function of the PLS model, which each component is trying to maximize, subject to certain constraints.
 We accumulate risk based on the strength of this correlation as follows:
 ..